visionify/visionai/docs/scenarios/slip-and-fall-detection.md

 - You should be able to see the events generated on your console window with slip and fall being detected within the camera field of view.

-For more details visit VisionAI web applicaion.
+For more details visit VisionAI [web application](https://visionify.ai/).

 ## Training with custom data